matimortari/nuxtjs-starter/package/templates/base/README.md

 npm install
 ```

-2. Set up your environment variables according to the `.env` example.
+2. Set up your environment variables according to the `.env.example` file.

 3. Migrate or push your Prisma database schema: